ujuniordev/task-manager-pp5/README.md

 Set long-term goals and break them down into tasks.
 Visualize progress toward goals.

+# Frontend components

+## **React.js**

+React.js, commonly referred to as React, is an open-source JavaScript library used for building user interfaces (UIs).
+Developed and maintained by Facebook, React has gained widespread popularity in the world of web development for its efficiency, flexibility, and component-based architecture.
+It allows developers to create interactive and dynamic web applications with ease and that is why it was chosen to be used in this task manager application.

+### **The Key Components used are listed below**

+1.  **Modal for Task Management:**

+    -   A modal is a pop-up window that appears within the application's interface, typically used for task creation, editing, or additional task details.
+In this application, the modal component provides a user-friendly way to interact with tasks, allowing users to add, edit, and view task details without leaving the current page.
+2.  **Navbar (Appears on All Pages):**

+    -   The navbar is a crucial component of this application's user interface, as it provides navigation and access to the home page and the logout option.
+It should appear consistently on all pages to ensure easy and intuitive navigation for users.
+3.  **Todo List (Task List):**

+    -   The todo list component is the heart of this task management application.
+It displays all the tasks users have created, providing a clean and organized view of tasks based on the filter completed or incomplete.
+Users can interact with tasks directly from the todo list, marking them as complete, editing task details, or deleting tasks.
+4.  **Sign-In Page:**

+    -   The sign-in page is where users can log in to their accounts.
+It includes the input fields for usernames and passwords, along with a registration link for new users.
+After successfully signing in, users gain access to their task lists and their profile.
+5.  **Registration Page:**

+    -   The registration page allows new users to create accounts.
+It includes fields for entering necessary information such as username and password.
+After registering, users can start using the application and managing their tasks.

+In this React-based task management application, React's component-based architecture proved to be beneficial.
+Each of these key components, such as the modal, navbar, todo list, sign-in page, and registration page, were designed and developed as individual React components.
+This modularity and reusability helps to create a well-structured, maintainable, and responsive user interface.

 ## Technologies

 The development of the task management app involved the use of several technologies to create a robust and interactive user interface, as well as to handle the underlying functionality.
 The following technologies were chosen for their effectiveness, versatility, and compatibility with the project requirements: